 - a) Install packages requests, flask and explore them. using (pip) - b) Write a script that imports requests and fetch content from the page.
-Eg. (Wiki) - c) Write a simple script that serves a simple HTTPResponse and a simple HTML Page a) Class variables and instance variable i) Robot ii) ATM Machine
+Eg. (Wiki) - c) Write a simple script that serves a simple HTTPResponse and a simple HTML Page

-13. OOP
+13, OOP